nanochess/ecsbasic/README.md

 The resulting value is meaningless because the calculations exceed completely the floating-point precision.

 There's no roadmap currently, and so far I've only implemented a core BASIC language.

-There are 26 variables (A-Z).
+There are 26 variables (A-Z), and 26 arrays (A-Z) that require DIM first to declare them.

 The floating-point support is 25-bit mantissa, 7-bit exponent, and sign.

 The following statements are supported: